 - Accessory for “Structure Analysis and Rheo-Optics”

-The increasing interest in nanotechnology has led to increased use of synchrotron beam lines during recent years.
-Apart from static nanostructure analysis, a further area of interest for material research is the influence of shear.
-To support this field of research Anton Paar developed a specialized measuring setup that allows you to use the renowned MCR rheometer technology in combination with instruments for Small-angle X-ray Scattering (SAXS) and Small-angle Neutron Scattering (SANS) and thus enables detailed structure analysis under controlled shear conditions.
-With the Rheo-SANS/SAXS accessory from Anton Paar all rheological test types are possible with simultaneous and real-time small-angle scattering.
-It consists of a radiolucent convection temperature device and specialized measuring system for all kinds of samples from liquids to powders and even films.
+Understanding the behavior of complex fluids under flow requires knowledge of structural changes at the micro-structural level.
+Anton Paar developed a specialized measurement setup that allows the usage of the renowned MCR rheometer technology in combination with instruments for Small-angle X-ray Scattering (SAXS) and Small-angle Neutron Scattering (SANS) at x-ray or neutron beam lines.
+With the Rheo-SANS/SAXS accessory from Anton Paar, all rheological test types can be performed simultaneously with real-time small-angle scattering.
+It consists of a radiolucent convection temperature device and specialized measuring system for all kinds of samples from liquids to powders, and even films.

-SAXS and SANS measurements combined with all rheological test types in a temperature range from -50 °C to 300°C
+Combination of SAXS and SANS measurements with all rheological test types

-The Rheo SANS/SAXS accessory combines a fully functional MCR rheometer with SAXS and SANS for measurements at temperatures from -50 °C up to 300 °C. You can perform all rheological test types with simultaneous and real-time small-angle scattering.
+The Rheo SANS/SAXS accessory combines a fully functional MCR rheometer with SAXS and SANS for measurements at temperatures from -50 °C up to +300 °C. You can perform all rheological test types with simultaneous and real-time small-angle scattering.
 Various beam positions with respect to the shear flow provide scattering information at different planes.
-Available measuring geometries are concentric-cylinder (max. cup diameter 50 mm) and parallel-plate (up to 50 mm diameter) systems made from different material, as well as DMA and extensional fixtures (SRF, SCF, UXF, SER).
+Available measuring geometries are concentric-cylinder (max. cup diameter 50 mm) and parallel-plate (up to 50 mm diameter) systems made from different materials, as well as DMA and extensional fixtures (SRF, SCF, UXF, SER).
 For extraordinary installation conditions, e.g. limited space in the beamline, special rheometer types are available.
-Also, individual measurement setups designed and adapted to your specific needs can be implemented on request by our experts in Graz (Austria).
+Also, individual measurement setups designed and adapted to your specific needs can be implemented on request by our experts.

 SAXS meets rheology for shear-induced nanostructure analysis

-Small-angle X-ray Scattering (SAXS) and Wide-angle X-ray Scattering (WAXS) are powerful methods for the nanoscale characterization of density differences in all kinds of materials (e.g. solids, liquids, plastics, macromolecules…).
+Small-angle X-ray Scattering (SAXS) and Wide-angle X-ray Scattering (WAXS) are powerful methods for the nanoscale characterization of density differences in all kinds of materials (e.g. biomaterials, colloids, suspensions, nanocrystalline polymeric materials).
 Gain information about the shape and size of macromolecules, characteristic distances of partially ordered materials, pore sizes, and other data.
 Rheology combined with SAXS techniques enables investigations of shear-induced nanostructure changes in complex samples – from flow- and temperature-induced crystallization to shear banding and many more.
-All irradiated parts are made of polycarbonate as standard; other materials are available on request (e.g. polyimide).
+All irradiated parts are made of polycarbonate by default; other materials are available on request (e.g. polyimide).
 The irradiated parts can be exchanged in less than a minute.

 SANS and GISANS – characterization on the nanoscale

-Irradiated parts are made of titanium as standard; other materials are available on request (e.g. quartz glass).
-The irradiated parts can be exchanged in less than a minute.
+By default, irradiated parts are made of titanium; other materials are available on request (e.g. quartz glass).
+The irradiated parts can be exchanged in less than one minute.

 Unique measuring technology for complex applications